 As these units wore with time and mileage, that heavy pointer would often snap off at the speed cup, or just wind itself around and snap at the hub.
 At one time they were impossible to find.
 This resulted in the introduction of a reproduction part.
 Cosmetically, the new pointer was great.
 That is where “great” stopped .
 Calibration was nearly impossible with these new pointers.
 They tended to read low on the low end, and high as RPMs climbed above 3000.
 They did not have a proper balance.
 Yes a pointer has a balance weight. (note,we removed the plastic cone to show the pointer hub)

-We used to place a blob of solder in the back of the “tail”to get them to calibrate.
-Fortunately, we were able to locate an alternate supplier and the new pointer would calibrate properly.
+We used to place a blob of solder in the back of the “tail”, in order to achieve calibration.
+Fortunately, we were able to locate an alternate supplier, finding a new pointer that would calibrate properly.

 Most Tachometers that we receive retain that gold high cobalt magnet.
-In most cases, they can be reused.
+We are often able to reuse the original magnets.
 Some received a service previously and will not disassemble without breaking at the flare.
-Others could be worn or scored from lack of grease.
-In cases where we are able to reuse the magnet, we install a new jewel using the proper Circle Ess (Stewart Warner) mag- ne-press. (pictured below)
+Magnets are sometimes worn or scored from lack of grease.
+In cases where we are able to reuse the magnet, we install a new jewel using the proper Circle Ess (Stewart Warner) jewel replacement tool. (pictured below)

-This tool is nearly impossible to find and is special for this jewel replacement.
+This tool is nearly impossible to find.
+Manufactured specifically for this jewel replacement.
 We have two of these tools!
 (None for sale).
 The jewel replacement is critical.
 A worn jewel, (see pictures above) results in a noticeable “wobble”at the pointer hub.
 The magnet jewel acts as a lower bushing, or stabilizer for the pointer.